apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 **Arguments**:

 - `sound_file` _str_ - Path to the sound file to play.
 May be given relative to the assets directory or as an absolute path.
-- `autoclean` _bool_ - If True, the audio device will be released after the sound is played.

 <a id="reachy_mini.media.camera_base"></a>